Cellular Redox in Cats

 A simple home screen is to check for pain signals (hunched posture, reluctance to jump), mouth discomfort (dropping kibble, pawing at the face), and stool changes.
 Also note household stressors such as new pets, construction noise, or litter box changes.
 These details help a veterinarian decide whether the primary driver is pain, nausea, dehydration, or a deeper metabolic issue.

-For many aging cats, the most actionable redox-related pattern is early kidney strain paired with coat and appetite shifts.
-In domestic cats with chronic kidney disease, kidneys can accumulate pro-oxidant mineral elements, consistent with oxidative injury contributing to pathology (Alborough, 2020).
-That does not mean every tired cat has CKD, but it explains why small behavior changes deserve kidney-focused screening sooner rather than later.
+For many aging cats, the most actionable redox pattern is early kidney strain paired with coat and appetite changes.
+In cats with chronic kidney disease, the kidneys can accumulate pro-oxidant mineral elements, consistent with oxidative injury contributing to the damage (Alborough, 2020).
+That does not mean every tired cat has CKD — it means small behavior changes earn kidney-focused screening sooner rather than later.

-At home, watch for increased drinking, larger urine clumps, or a cat that visits the water bowl more often but eats less.
-Coat changes may look like dandruff along the back or a “greasy” feel near the tail base because grooming endurance drops.
-If these appear together for more than a week, schedule labs and bring a written timeline.
+At home, watch for more drinking, larger urine clumps, or a cat that visits the water bowl often but eats less.
+Coat changes may show as dandruff along the back or a greasy feel near the tail base as grooming endurance drops.
+If these appear together for more than a week, book labs and bring a written timeline.

 Case Vignette: the Cat Who Stopped Finishing Grooming